league-curriculum/Python-Apprentice/docs/source/getting_started.md

 To get started with this course, you will:

 1. Create an account on [Github](https://github.com)
+2. Tell us your Github name so we can track your progress
-2. Make a copy of the source code repository for the lesson
+3. Make a copy of the source code repository for the lesson
+4. Start the web-based programming editor to begin the lesson.

 ## 1: Get a Github Account